-Cars are built amazingly well nowadays, but there is still wear-and-tear on critical components such as tyres, brakes, steering, and suspension - even EVs will need these components regularly checked.
+Cars today are built with exceptional quality, but critical components such as tyres, brakes, steering, and suspension - even EVs will need these components regularly checked.
 The day-to-day carbon emissions from your car come from the combustion of petrol or diesel in the engine.
 Fuel efficiency of an engine can get worse over time so regular maintenance of your vehicle can keep you safe and it can improve your fuel efficiency, saving you money and reducing carbon in your exhaust.

 - Isn't that what my WoF is for?